A new relationship between Erd\H{o}s-R\'{e}nyi graphs, epidemic models and Brownian motion with parabolic drift: Introduction

 The Reed-Frost model is an SIR model - that is individuals are either Susceptible to the disease, Infected with the disease, or have Recovered from the disease (sometimes called Removed).
 At time $t = 0$, there is some number of initially infected individuals $I_0$ in a population of size $n$.
 Consequently, there are $S_0 = n-I_0$ susceptible individuals.
 At time $t = 0,1,2,\dotsm$, each of the $I_t$ infected individuals infects each of the $S_t$ susceptible individuals with probability $p$.
 The susceptible individuals who become infected at time $t$ make up the $I_{t+1}$ infected individuals at time $t+1$.
 The connection between the Reed-Frost model and \ER random graph $G \sim G(n,p)$ is explained in \cite{BM90}.
 In brief, the initially infected individuals are uniformly selected vertices without replacement.
 The neighbors of infected individuals at time $t$, who have not already been infected, become the infected individuals at time $t+1$.

 The structure of large random graphs has been an object of immense research dating back to the 1960s.
 One of the simplest models is the \ER random graph $G(n,p)$ on $n$ vertices where each of the $\displaystyle \binom{n}{2}$ possible edges is independently added with probability $p$.
-In their original work \cite{ER60}, Erd\H{o}s and R\'{e}nyi show that if $p = p(n) = c/n$ for some constant $c$ then the following phase shift occurs \begin{enumerate} \item if $c<1$ the largest component is of order $\Theta(\log n)$; \item if $c>1$ the largest component is of order $\Theta(n)$ and the second largest component is of order $\Theta(\log n)$; \item if $c = 1$ then the two largest components are of order $\Theta(n^{2/3})$. \end{enumerate} This has a corresponding interpretation for Reed-Frost model: the largest components of the \ER graph represent the size of largest outbreak in the Reed-Frost model.
+In their original work \cite{ER60}, Erd\H{o}s and R\'{e}nyi show that if $p = p(n) = c/n$ for some constant $c$ then the following phase shift occurs \begin{enumerate} \item if $c<1$ the largest component is of order $\Theta(\log n)$; \item if $c>1$ the largest component is of order $\Theta(n)$ and the second largest component is of order $\Theta(\log n)$; \item if $c = 1$ then the two largest components are of order $\Theta(n^{2/3})$. \end{enumerate} This has a corresponding interpretation for Reed-Frost model: the largest components of the \ER graph represent the size of largest possible outbreaks in the Reed-Frost model when only a single individual is initially infected.

 Much interest has been paid to the phase shift that occurs at and around $c =1$.
 In the critical window $p(n) = n^{-1}+\lambda n^{-4/3}$ for a real parameter $\lambda$, the size of the components of the random graph were established in \cite{A97_1} and are related to the excursion lengths of a Brownian motion with parabolic drift.
 More formally, let $\X^\lambda = \left(\X^\lambda(t);t\ge0\right)$ be a Brownian motion with parabolic drift defined by \eqref{eqn:xlamb}, and let $\gamma^\lambda(1)\ge \gamma^\lambda(2)\dotsm$ denote the lengths of the excursions of $\X^\lambda$ above its past infimum ordered by decreasing lengths.
 Then if $\c_n(1),\c_n(2),\dotsm$ are the components of $G(n,n^{-1}+\lambda n^{-4/3})$ ordered by decreasing cardinality there is convergence in distribution with respect to the $\ell^2$-topology.